InovaFiscaliza/RF.Fusion/src/grafana/README.md

 # About Grafana Source

-Grafana is the component of RF.Fuse to provides realtime data analytics and simple action control to acknowledge equipment and network malfunctions
+Grafana is the component of RF.Fusion to provides realtime data analytics and simple action control to acknowledge equipment and network malfunctions

 This repository is preliminary and will be forked from the work by Juliana Garçoni dos Santos.